Tools

 Copper Frying Pans

 Copper cookware is best known for its luxurious finish and excellent heat conductivity, as well as for its price—a small copper saucepan can fetch around $200, while a stockpot can cost upwards of $1,000.
-This makes copper relatively uncommon as a cookware material, though many cooks swear by it.
+This makes copper relatively uncommon as a cookware material, though many professional chefs swear by it.

 Aside from their looks, one of the distinct characteristics of copper pans is the fact that they cool rapidly once removed from the heat.
 Copper is strong and notoriously conductive, so it makes for long-lasting, high-performance, and incredibly responsive cookware—perfect for jam, caramel, and other delicate sauces, as well as searing and sautéing, as well.